shashihacks/insider1_sol/mqtt/task4.md

 > Make sure to have python3 and above.

 - Providing `Confidentiality`  by encrypting the `publish` messages.
 For this, `AES-128` is used.
 This was chosen after comparing many other algorithms like `SPECK`, `SIMON`, `PRESENT`, but they tend to be weak with their key sizes, although they are ideal for low compuation intensive devices.

+> Shared secret keys are assumed to be shared.

 __Steps:__